carpentries/community-engagement/README.md

 ## Resources Wishlist

-Here is a list of resources to support local and regional community development that have been suggested or requested for.
+Here is a list of resources to support community development that have been suggested or requested for.

 | RESOURCES NEEDED                                                                                           	| NOTES                                                                                                                                                                                                                                                                                                                                                                                	| SUGGESTED / REQUESTED BY 	| STATUS  	|
 |-----------------------------------------------------------------------------------------------------------	|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|--------------------------	|---------	|